cbornet/IT-Blog/_drafts/estimating-when-a-message-will-be-consumed-in-kafka.md

 ## Estimating the time remaining before a message is consumed by a consumer

-The time remaining before a message is consumed by a consumer is computed as the speed of consumption of the consumer for the message partition multiplied by the number of messages that the consumer must read before reaching the message.
+The time remaining before a message is consumed by a consumer is computed as the number of messages that the consumer must read before reaching the message divided by the speed of consumption of the consumer for the message partition.

 ## To conclude